sudhirrlsharma/schoolAPP/README.md

 	`gradle eclipse`
 2. To build this project run below command
 	`gradle build`
-3. to start the  front end  and backend both server run below command `gradlew bootRun`
+3. to start the  front end  and back-end both server run below command `gradlew bootRun`

 ##Setup you project - frondEnd